John Japp

 John Japp JP (1844–1911) was a leading Liverpool shipowner and local politician who served as Lord Mayor of Liverpool.

 Biography

 Japp was born in Montrose, Scotland.
 He was the son of Francis Japp, partner in the firm J. & F. Japp, Cabinetmakers.
-He arrived in Liverpool from Scotland in 1865 and by his energy, industry and mercantile abilities, he made his was into the front rank of the shipping community.
-He started business as a shipbroker and shipowner.
-He was a partner in the well known firm of Messrs Japp & Kirby, shipowners, brokers and merchants in Chapel Street, Liverpool.
+He arrived in Liverpool from Scotland in 1865 and developed a leading role in the city's shipping community.
+He started business as a shipbroker and shipowner and was later a partner in the well-known firm of Japp & Kirby, shipowners, brokers and merchants in Chapel Street.

-He entered Liverpool City council as a Liberal in 1899 for Sefton Park East.
-He was noted for his special services rendered on the education authority, especially with regard to technical instruction in nautical subjects.
+He entered Liverpool City Council as a Liberal Party councillor in 1899, representing the Sefton Park East ward.
+He was noted for his service on the education authority, especially with regard to technical instruction in nautical subjects.
 He was also a Justice of the Peace.

-He served as the 2nd Scottish in 1906-07 Lord Mayor of Liverpool.
+In 1906–07 he served as the second Scottish Lord Mayor of Liverpool.
 His Mayoral allowance was £2000.

 His cousin was James William Japp, Provost of Montrose from 1878 to 1881.